Khadijarejjaoui99/CPlusPlus_Problems_and_Solutions/CPlusPlus-Problems-and-Solutions/Problems-and-Solutions-Set-3/problem50/README.md

-## Problem 50: Find Client by AccountNumber
+## Problem 50: Delete Client by AccountNumber

 Write a program to delete a client by AccountNumber.
 <br><br>